Wheaton, Illinois: Business districts

 Wheaton boasts a vibrant downtown with many restaurants, shops and services.
 The Downtown Wheaton Association hosts many events throughout the year to promote local businesses, including The French Market, The Chili Cookoff, Vintage Rides, Boo-palooza (Downtown Wheaton Trick-or-Treat), A Dickens of a Christmas, Wheaton Wedding Walk and Wheaton's Wine & Cultural Arts Festival.

-Downtown Wheaton is also home to perhaps one of the narrowest stores in the Chicago area.
+Downtown Wheaton is home to perhaps one of the narrowest stores in the Chicago area.
 The Little Popcorn Store on Front Street was formerly an alley between two buildings, and features the exposed brick walls of its neighbors.
 The store has been around since the 1920s and not only sells fresh popcorn, but candy for as little as 1¢ apiece.

 Other shopping districts in Wheaton include Danada Square West, and Danada Square East, named after Dan and Ada Rice, located on the north side of Illinois Route 56 (Butterfield Road), on the west and east side of Naperville Road.
 Just east of Danada Square East is Rice Lake Square, another open air shopping center.
 Just north of Danada Square East, along Naperville Road, is Town Square Wheaton, which was built in 1992, and is a mixed-use lifestyle center featuring clothing boutiques and restaurants.
 Other shopping areas include the Roosevelt Road and Geneva Road corridors.

 Arts and culture

 Fairgrounds

 Wheaton is home to the DuPage County Fairgrounds.
 Organized in 1954, the DuPage County Fair Association hosts the annual DuPage County Fair in late July.
-The fair annually attracts major entertainers, such as Ashlee Simpson, Plain White T's (2007), Travis Tritt, Jesse McCartney, Jars of Clay, Corbin Bleu (2008), The Academy Is..., The Original Wailers (2009), and Danny Gokey (2010).
+The fair annually attracts major entertainers including Ashlee Simpson, Plain White T's (2007), Travis Tritt, Jesse McCartney, Jars of Clay, Corbin Bleu (2008), The Academy Is..., The Original Wailers (2009), and Danny Gokey (2010).